-You are about to reprint an article written by: Tony Phillips
+You are about to reprint an article written by: Martin Day

 You have permission to reprint this article electronically and in print as long as the title, author, and about the author section or author's resource box below the article are kept in tact or kept unchanged with all links in the body and about the author section kept active.

 Loosing good employees is not only an expense in terms of time, effort and the associated cost of finding a suitable replacement but also in the untold cost of loosing valuable knowledge and experience that is unique to the organization; Loosing good employees is a problem where prevention is most definitely the best cure.It is inevitable that employees will leave from time to time but a good employer will want to know why an employee has decided to leave to ensure that personnel are leaving for the right, and not the wrong, reasons.Concerns of employees can be identified early by the regular use of well designed employee satisfaction surveys, allowing for problems to be resolved and helping to minimize needless loss of staff.
 However, some problems, especially those that involve personalities, are not always brought to the surface until it is too late.There are two very common reasons for employee dissatisfaction that can often result in personnel deciding to change jobs, a lack of career development and/or poor management.

 Please provide us the URL of the site where you will reprint this article for statistical purposes.